+Waste treatment methods

-Product / Packaging disposal Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

+A Hierarchy of Controls seems to be common - the user should investigate:

+- ▶ Reduction

+- Reuse

+- Product / Packaging disposal

+- Recycling

-A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-She life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use and recycling or reuse may not always be appropriate.
+- ▶ Disposal (if all else fails)

+This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+Shelf life considerations should also be applied in making decisions of this type.
+Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
 In most instances the supplier of the material should be consulted.

-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
-Recycle wherever possible.
-Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. --------------------------------- --
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority.

-Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material) Decontaminate empty containers.
-Observe all label safeguards until containers are cleaned and destroyed.